Short Note

 According to one study, clay particles can stick to the skin and cause any potentially dangerous substances or toxins consumed or produced by the body to be removed or excreted.

-4 important lessons before taking a mud bath
+4 important lessons before you take a mud bath